Near-threshold $\pi^-$ photoproduction on the deuteron: Experimental setup

 The experiment was performed at the Tagged-Photon Facility~\cite{adler2012} of the MAX IV Laboratory~\cite{eriksson2014} in Sweden.
 A tagged-photon beam with energies from ${140-160}$~MeV, created via the bremsstrahlung-tagging technique~\cite{adler1990,adler1997}, was incident on a thin cylindrical Kapton vessel that contained liquid deuterium (LD$_2$) with density ${\rho_D = (0.163 \pm 0.001)}$~g/$\rm cm^3$.
+The Kapton vessel was a cylinder of 170~mm length and 68~mm diameter, aligned along the axis of the photon beam.
+The vessel walls were 120~$\mu$m thick.
 The tagged-photon energies $E_\gamma$ were determined by momentum analysis of the post-bremsstrahlung electrons using a dipole magnet together with a 64-channel focal-plane (FP) hodoscope~\cite{vogt1993}.
 The tagged-photon energy resolution was ${\pm}0.3$~MeV.
-Electron arrival times at the hodoscope were digitized with multi-hit (mhit) time-to-digital converters (TDCs).
-The post-bremsstrahlung recoil electron counting rate (typically $0.1-1$~MHz per FP channel), necessary for the photon-flux determination, was measured by time-normalized scalers.
-Tagging efficiency, the fraction of bremsstrahlung photons which passed through the collimation system en route to the target, was measured daily.
+Electron arrival times at the hodoscope were digitized with multi-hit time-to-digital converters (TDCs).
+The post-bremsstrahlung electron counting rate (typically $0.1-1$~MHz per FP channel), necessary for the photon-flux determination, was measured by scalers, normalized to the counting time.
+Tagging efficiency, the fraction of bremsstrahlung photons which passed through the photon-beam collimation system en route to the target, was measured daily.
 The mean tagging efficiency was $({\sim}23\pm2^{\rm sys.})$\%.
-See Ref.~\cite{PhysRevC.98.012201} for further details describing the beam and target setup.

-Three large NaI(Tl) spectrometers~\cite{Hunger1997385, miller1988, myers2010} were placed at laboratory angles $\theta = 60^\circ,\:120^\circ$ and $150^\circ$ to detect photons originating from the LD$_2$ target.
-Each NaI(Tl) spectrometer consisted of a large cylindrical core crystal surrounded by an annulus of optically isolated crystal segments.
+Three large NaI(Tl) spectrometers, named Boston University Sodium Iodide (BUNI)~\cite{miller1988}, Compton and Two Photon Spectrometer (CATS)~\cite{Hunger1997385} and Detector Of Iodine And Sodium (DIANA)~\cite{myers2010}, were placed at laboratory angles $\theta = 60^\circ,\:120^\circ$ and $150^\circ$ to detect RC photons originating from the LD$_2$ target.
+The positioning of the detectors relative to the beam and the target is depicted in Fig.~\ref{fig:floorplan}.
+Each spectrometer consisted of a cylindrical core crystal surrounded by an annulus of optically isolated crystal segments.
 The segments were in turn surrounded by plastic scintillators.
 Scintillation light was read out by photomultiplier tubes (PMTs) attached to the rear faces of the scintillators.
 Analog signals from the PMTs were recorded by charge-integrating analog-to-digital converters (ADCs).